basespace/basespace-ruby-sdk/README.md

     VariantHeader: SampleCount=1
 	[Variant - chr2: 10236 id=['.'], Variant - chr2: 10249 id=['.'], ....]

-## Creating an AppResult and uploading files
+## Creating an AppResult and Uploading Files

 In this section we will see how to create a new AppResults object, change the state of the related AppSession, and upload result files to it as well as retrieve files from it.